NathanJReidy/restaurant-api-nestjs/README.md

 $ npm run start:prod
 ```

-After running the server, a sample client can be accessed at https://dashboard-v1.whatabyte.app/home
+After running the server, a sample client can be accessed at https://dashboard-v1.whatabyte.app/home .
+Don't forget to update the settings with the details created for the app via your auth0 account.